pegjs/pegjs/README.md

 The code inside the predicate can also access the current parse position using the `offset` function.
 It returns a zero-based character index into the input string.
-If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the current line and column using the `line` and `column` functions.
+The code can also access the current line and column using the `line` and `column` functions.
 Both return one-based indexes.

 The code inside the predicate can also access options passed to the parser using the `options` variable.